Lilac Class

 In Lilac Class we will follow the ‘White Rose’ scheme which is delivered across the whole school.
 Following this scheme will provide the children with a firm foundation for developing maths mastery.

-• Finding, representing and composing numbers 9 and 10.
+• Finding, representing and composing numbers to 20.

 • Recognising and exploring 3D shapes.